Add a New Disk to an Existing Virtual Machine

 Navigate to the Hardware tab.

-In the Hardware tab, navigate to "Hard Disks", and click "Add"
+In the Hardware tab, navigate to "Hard Disks", and click "Edit"

 From here, you can add an additional hard disk to the virtual machine.
 It is important when adding the hard disk to verify that it is using the same Bus Type as any existing disk.
 If there is a mismatch, you will see an error message.
-Input the size you wish the hard disk to be in megabytes.
-This value is Megabytes x 1024.
-For example if you want a 60 GB Hard Disk, then use 60 x 1024 = 61440.
-Press Save to finish.
+Input the size you wish the hard disk to be in Gigabytes.

 Note: You cannot shrink a virtual hard drive.
 Keep this in mind as you plan out this virtual machine's resources.